|

 Don't audit this access mode check.
 This modifier is

-employed for ptrace access mode checks (such as checks
+employed for ptrace access mode checks (such as checks when

-to be filtered or sanitized, rather than causing an error
+filtered or sanitized, rather than causing an error to be

-particular access check.
+access check.

 Note that all of the PTRACE_MODE_* constants described in this